Crypto-Ransomware and Their Defenses: In-depth Behavioral Characterization, Discussion of Deployability, and New Insights: New API-profiling Based Classification Method

-We aim to evaluate the effectiveness of API-contrast refinement, specifically how much it can further improve the detection accuracy of consistency-based classification.
+We evaluate the effectiveness of API-contrast refinement, specifically how much it help the classification.
+The API patterns are distilled from samples from setup 2 and tested on setup 1.
 When considering only the top ransomware API score (i.e., only using APIs in sets $\mathbb{R}$ and $\mathbb{O}$, as described in Section~\ref{sec:contrast-score}), all benign samples have a lower score, ranging from 0 to 4.
 Git, the false positive case generated by all four consistency algorithms, only has a score of 2, helping reduce the possibility of being malicious.
 Another false positive case produced by the cosine-based consistency is PaintNet, which hits none of these rules and gets a 0.
 On the other hand, ransomware samples have relatively high scores with a maximum of 11.
 The scores for all samples are listed in Table~\ref{tab:api_score}.

 Comparably, for the top benign API score (i.e., only using APIs in set $\mathbb{B}$), the benign samples tend to cluster within the range of -7 to -17 (Table~\ref{tab:api_score}).
 The false positive sample, Git, has a score of -17, which is the lowest among all samples, implying benignness.
 However, the scores of ransomware are rather spread out, with a lower bound of -15, overlapping with the benign range.